cider-ci/cider-ci_documentation-source/source/install/index.md

 ## Step by Step Install Procedure for a Demo Environment

-1. We check out the [Cider-CI main project][] including all sub-projects.
+1. We check out the [Cider-CI main project][] including all sub-projects inside the control machine:

     `git clone --recursive https://github.com/cider-ci/cider-ci.git`